daniel-lerch/korga/README.md

 # Korga

-> ⚠ This project is work in progress far away from being usable.
+> ⚠ This project is work in progress and far away from being usable.
 For more information see _roadmap_ below.

 ## What is Korga planned to be?